mkotsur/restito/guide.md

 # Motivation
 Let's imagine you have an application or library which uses a REST interface.
 At some point you would like to make sure that it works exactly as expected and mocking low-level HTTP client is not always the best option.
 That's where <b>Restito</b> comes to play: it gives you a DSL to test your application with mocked server just like you would do it with any mocking framework.

-There is a [nice example](https://github.com/mkotsur/restito/blob/master/examples/README.md) of the use case when Restito helps.
+There is a [nice example](https://github.com/mkotsur/restito/blob/master/examples/popular-page/README.md) of the use case when <b>Restito</b> helps.

 <a name="starting_and_stopping_stub_server"/>
 # Starting and stopping stub server